 The scheduling of an FCE, usually means you are coming to an end of your medical treatment, even though you may have palliative care for the rest of your life depending on your injuries.
 You are at the stage where you physician will formulate your restrictions and he or she will base these restrictions on the findings in the FCE report.
 It is important to complete each test the best you can.

-If you have not hired an attorney at the time you have been ordered to attend an FCE, I recommend that you do.
+If you have not hired a DBA attorney at the time you have been ordered to attend an FCE, I recommend that you do.
 Around that same time of the FCE, you will be reaching the settlement state of your claim soon.
-Having an experienced DBA lawyer in your corner during this process will maximum your settlement.
-Hiring DBA lawyer, Tim Nies, costs you nothing.
+Having an experienced DBA lawyer and DBA paralegals in your corner during this process will maximum your DBA settlement.
+Hiring our attorney, Tim Nies, costs you nothing.
 His fees are paid by the insurance company separately.

-If you have any questions about an upcoming Defense Base Act FCE, please call attorney Tim Nies at 977-DBA-LAW1 day or night.
+If you have any questions about an upcoming Defense Base Act FCE, please call DBA Attorney, Tim Nies, at 977-DBA-LAW1 day or night.